gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 This means the vocabulary helps establish WHO created a dataset (ENTITY) and the creation process (ACTIVITY).

-Let's apply this methodology to the Baumkataster dataset:
+Let's apply this methodology to the Trinkwasserbrunnen dataset:

 ```